 - Values and supports inclusion and program access for clients

 - Supports agency goals for reducing disparity in outcomes for communities of color

 - Adopts anti-racism approaches to services by understanding and acknowledging systemic and individual racism and privilege

 Summary of Position:

-Develop and facilitate extended day activities.
-The Activity Leader will be responsible for programmatic, organizational, and classroom duties.
-They will work directly with the SUN Site Manager, Principal, school staff, and students.
-Activity Leaders are part time, temporary employees of Metropolitan Family Service.
+Develop and facilitate afterschool activities.
+The employee will be responsible for programmatic, organizational, and classroom duties.
+He or she will work directly with the SUN Site Manager, Principal, school staff, and students.
+Employees are part time, temporary employees of Metropolitan Family Service.

 Essential Duties and Responsibilities: